Quantitative localization and comparison of invariant distances of domains in $\mathbb C^n$: Proofs of Theorem and

 and we have the result letting $\eps$ go to $0$.

-To prove \eqref{loclowrat}, we switch the roles of $T_D$ and $k_D$, and use the estimates in Lemma \ref{tbounds} to obtain the same control over the location of the $\eps$-extremals for $T_D$ as we had previously from Proposition \ref{locgeod} for $k_D$. \end{proof}
+To prove \eqref{loclowrat}, we switch the roles of $T_D$ and $k_D$.
+As explained before Lemma \ref{locprelim2}, the analogue of Proposition \ref{locgeod} gives us the same control over the location of the $\eps$-extremals for $T_D$ as we had previously from for $k_D$. \end{proof}

 We obtain the statements about any $V\subset \subset U$ from the Proposition as we had obtained the corresponding statement for \eqref{distupest}: construct sequences of points $z_k, w_k$ such that